 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.

-The Moffat Scholarship awards up to £3600 which is paid in three instalments throughout the academic year.
-This Scholarship also awards support students pursuing a career in the travel, tourism or events industries.
+This scholarship awards up to £3600 which is paid in three instalments throughout the academic year.
+The Moffat Scholarship awards support students pursuing a career in the travel, tourism or events industries.
 In addition to financial support, Moffat Scholarship Award winners also have the opportunity to gain valuable work experience and enhance their CV working within The Moffat Centre, the UK's largest university based consultancy and research centre for tourism and travel market research and business development.
-Moffat Centre Scholarships
+Find out more about Moffat Scholarships.

 For new international students, particular care is taken around our induction events which begin on 13 September 2019 to welcome you to the UK and GCU prior to the start of teaching.
 There will be a whole host of fun and informative activities taking place during this period, including campus tours, city tours and social events where you can meet other international students.
 Where possible, we encourage you to arrange travel to allow you to arrive in time to enjoy these.